adrianmkng/dotfiles/README.md

 ## Post install

-To load the Vundle plugins, open vi and enter `:PluginInstall`
+To load the vim plugins, open vi and enter `:PlugInstall`